Gravitational lensing of 21 cm HI signal: detection prospects at z ~ 1 with uGMRT in galaxy cluster lenses: Results

 It is important to note that the combined \HIMF is expected to be more representative of the \HI mass distribution of the source population compared to the ALFALFA \HIMF, as it accounts for the measurements around redshift $z \approx 1$.
 That said, these measurements are based on \HI stacking, which implies that our predicted number of detections is conservative.
 As we have noted in the Fig.~\ref{fig:Incl_effect}, the contour lines for the face-on sources with SNR $3$, $5$, and $7$ are extended diagonally from bottom to top.
 In the scatter plot, we also see a similar behaviour where sources with high SNR (yellow points) lie in a diagonal region.
 These sources are mostly face-on with sharp peak fluxes.
 Although the inclination effect on SNR in Fig.~\ref{fig:Incl_effect} is shown without considering lensing, this effect also remains significant in the presence of lensing of \HI emission.

 In \Fref{fig:CDF}, we plot the cumulative distribution of the average number of sources per cluster in the sample of 50 clusters as a function of co-added SNR.
 The left and right panels correspond to ALFALFA and the combined \HIMFs, respectively.
 The orange and blue curves correspond to unlensed and lensed number counts.
 Since we have 200~realisations for each cluster, we have 200~thin lines for both lensed and unlensed sources.
 The thick solid line is the average of the thin lines.
 The black vertical dashed line indicates the $\rm SNR = 5$ threshold.
 Again, as expected, we see larger source counts for the combined mass function than ALFALFA due to a higher number density of sources at~$z_s\approx1$.
 Lensing magnification also provides a more than two orders of magnitude to the source number counts at~$\rm SNR=1$ and even more at~$\rm SNR=5$.
 From \Fref{fig:CDF}, we expect to detect $1-5$ lensed \HI sources in the sample of 50~clusters, assuming the ALFALFA mass function, where the combined \HIMF gives~$3-13$ lensed sources.
-With $\rm SNR \simeq 1.7$, the average number per cluster is one in 100~hrs, since the SNR varies as $\sqrt{\Delta t}$, therefore on average, a $5\sigma$ detection per cluster can be achieved with 900~hrs of uGMRT.
+With $100$~hrs of uGMRT observation, the average number per cluster is one with $\rm SNR \simeq 1.7$.
+To push this to the detection threshold of $\rm SNR \gtrsim 5.0$, roughly 900~hrs of uGMRT observation (per cluster) is required, as the SNR varies as $\sqrt{\Delta t}$ in the ideal case.